Pocket screws have been used for a long time, with one instance of pocket hole joints reportedly used on a table dating back to 1840.

 How Do You Size Pocket Holes in Woods?

-Pine, cedar, fir, and spruce, for instance, are softwoods, soft and not very dense.
-Plywood and MDF (medium density fiberboard) would fall into that same category when it comes to choosing pocket screws.
+For instance, Pine, cedar, fir, and spruce are softwoods, soft and not very dense.
+Plywood and MDF (medium-density fiberboard) would fall into that same category when it comes to choosing pocket screws.
 The washer heads will help prevent overdriving the screws when you are joining particle board and plywood.

 You’ll want deep and aggressive threads on the screws to dig into those soft fibers.
 Coarse-thread screws are the ones you’ll want to be using when working with softwoods.

-Hardwoods like oak, maple, walnut, and cherry, are too hard for coarse-thread screws.
+Hardwoods like oak, maple, walnut, and cherry are too hard for coarse-thread screws.
 They’ll tear the fibers and lead to splits in the wood.
-Choose a fine-thread screw for joining them.
+Choose a fine-thread screw for joining hardwoods.

 The Kreg Tool Company makes screws for its jigs.
-Most woodworkers will choose to use the screws Kreg makes for its own jigs, and follow the charts that come in the jig manual.
+Most woodworkers will choose to use the screws Kreg makes for its own jigs and follow the charts that come in the jig manual.
+They have a great guide here as well.

 In fact, most will recommend using Kreg’s own screws.
 They are specially designed and made to work with the holes drilled using the Kreg jig.